CountofMonteCorso/intro-to-typescript/README.md

 Wouldn't it be great if we had something to help us avoid some of the craziness of code?

 ## 2. Instructor Action: Google Fu!
-Ask students to take a couple minutes to Google "strongly typed" and "weakly typed" programming languages and review their findings
+Ask students to take a couple minutes to Google "strongly typed" and "weakly typed" programming languages and review their findings.

-A strongly typed programming language refers to use of programming language types in order to both capture invariants of the code, and ensure its correctness, and definitely exclude certain classes of programming errors.
+After the discussion, if it's unclear, make sure they understand that a strongly typed programming language refers to use of programming language types in order to both capture invariants of the code, and ensure its correctness, and definitely exclude certain classes of programming errors.
 Thus there are many "strong typing" disciplines used to achieve these goals.
 Weakly typed languages simply don't have those rules.

-Discuss advantages and disadvantages to either (for instance, strongly typed can help prevent errors but weakly typed offer better performance).
+Call on students to hypothesize advantages and disadvantages to either (for instance, strongly typed can help prevent errors but weakly typed offer better performance).

 Ask: Is JavaScript considered a strongly or weakly typed language?
 Follow-up: Is there a way to make it strongly typed?